cypress-io/github-action/README.md

 [![cron example](https://github.com/cypress-io/github-action/workflows/example-cron/badge.svg?branch=master)](.github/workflows/example-cron.yml)

-### Publish tests summary
+### Suppress test summary

-Sometimes users want to publish the test's summary to the pull request even if the current runtime environment does not support job summaries.
+Sometimes users want to publish test summary using a specific action.
-For example, a user running Cypress tests using a matrix and wanting to retrieve the tests summary for each matrix job.
+For example, a user running Cypress tests using a matrix and wants to retrieve the test summary for each matrix job and use a specific action that merges reports.

 ```yml
 name: Example no summary